Environmental, Social, Governance scores and the Missing pillar -- Why does missing information matter?: Introduction

+Refinitiv is a key data provider whose ESG scores are used by many scholars and investors (e.g., \cite{Berg2021}).
+We work with the Refinitiv ESG data of the constituents of the S\&P 500 and EuroStoxx 600 in the period 2017-2019, i.e., when the missing ESG information can still be released, and the ESG scores can be updated.
+We show that ESG and risk dependence and the amount of the missing ESG information change with sectors and geographical regions.
+We also show that ESGM scores provide better risk profiles for companies than ESG scores.

+Moreover, investors and practitioners can benefit from this research, as negative screening as an investment strategy (only including companies with a high ESG score in a portfolio and excluding companies with a low ESG score (e.g., \cite{Pri}) is well established.
+However, following this approach and using the widely available Refinitiv ESG data, which do not include the potential of new information disclosure, would mean that possible companies with potentially high scores after new ESG information adoption will be missed.
+Overall, this could lead to a more risky and less effective portfolio.
+ESGM scores identify the risky companies better than ESG scores for exclusion strategies.
+Nonetheless, the impact of missing ESG information on the negative screening varies in sectors and regions.
+We further discuss the implications of our research for researchers, investors, companies, and managers.

-The paper is structured as follows; we discuss the data and its descriptive statistics in Section \ref{data}.
-Section \ref{sectoral-esg} introduces the new M-pillar and ESGM scores.
-Rating classes of the ESGM scores are determined in Section \ref{esgm-vcmm}.
-Finally, Section \ref{conc} concludes the paper.
+The paper is structured as follows.
+We first review the related literature in Section \ref{litrew} and then introduce the methodology behind ESG score construction from Refinitiv in Section \ref{refinitiv}.
+Section \ref{method} describes our methodology for \textit{M Pillar} and ESGM scores, while Section \ref{results} reports our empirical results.
+Section \ref{conc} concludes.